 Chapter 3.
 Converting to a RHEL system

-This procedure describes the steps necessary to convert your system from CentOS Linux to Red Hat Enterprise Linux (RHEL).
+This procedure describes the steps necessary to convert your system from CentOS Linux or Oracle Linux to Red Hat Enterprise Linux (RHEL).

 If you are accessing RHEL packages using Red Hat CDN or Satellite through RHSM, there are two methods of registering and subscribing your system during the conversion: